SHAPER: Can You Hear the Shape of a Jet?: Empirical Studies with Jets

 It is well known that the ratio $\tau_{32} \equiv \tau_3 / \tau_2$ is a good discriminant between top and QCD jets, as top jets tend to have 3 prongs more often than QCD jets, and thus have lower expected values of $\tau_{32}$~\cite{Thaler:2010tr}.
 We compute this ratio for several different values of $\epsilon$ to see if any discrimination power is lost (or gained) in the $\epsilon$-approximation.
 Within the \Shaper framework, the $N$-subjettiness is given by the following manifold of parameterized events:

 As a baseline, we compute $N$-subjettiness using \FastJet 3.4.0 with \textsc{FJcontrib} 1.050.
 The results of this study are shown in \Fig{roc1} as ROC curves, computed using an NVIDIA A100 GPU.
 We see that the Sinkhorn approximations have roughly the same discriminatory power as the baseline for $\epsilon \sim 10^{-3}$.
 In \Fig{tau32_distributions}, we show the distributions of $\tau_{32}$ for both datasets computed with \FastJet and \Shaper with $\epsilon = 10^{-3}$, and see good agreement between the two methods.
+As with the isotropy study in \Sec{benchmarking_sinkhorn}, we observe that \Shaper tends to slightly underestimate the observable.
 In order to gauge the impact of float precision on our estimates, we repeat ROC curve calculation using only a CPU, which is shown in \Fig{roc2}.
 For values of $\epsilon \ll 10^{-3}$, we see that on the GPU architecture, the performance actually begins to degrade due to the lower machine precision due to the accumulation of floating-point errors during the optimization, while it saturates on the CPU.
 Therefore, it is recommended to use $\epsilon^\beta \sim 10^{-3}$, as this is the most stable compromise between fidelity and machine precision.